Volunteer for the Festival!

-Our team is starting work on the 2020 Takoma Park Folk Festival--the 41st Festival!
+Our team is already working on the 2024 Takoma Park Folk Festival—the 45th Festival!
 Join us to make this historic event a success!
 Submit this form or contact firstname.lastname@example.org, and specify your interests and availability.

 It takes many volunteers working year-round to plan the Festival.
 See below for the various roles involved.
 In addition to feeling good about taking on an important role in the community, you could develop valuable leadership skills and personal connections.